wagner89/CSSTalk/talkAtCraftingMarch23.md

 How we use it already: `dialogHeader` in Approval/Decline Dialogs

 ### You can't ever learn CSS, you can at most get used to it
-For example, what other world would provide you with 6 different kinds of values for any property:
+What other environment would provide you with 6 different kinds of values for any property:
 `initial`, `computed`, `resolved`, `specified`, `used`, and `actual`

 ### Sources